 The 5′ Miniboat Crosses the Pacific Ocean

 There’s a heated debate going on among yachtsmen in clubs and committees all over the world about how to recruit young people to the sport.
-“Get ‘em young” is one idea, and requires investments in dinghies, instructors, waterfront facilities, not … Continue reading
+“Get ‘em young” is one idea, and requires investments in dinghies, instructors, waterfront facilities, not to mention strong financial support from parents.
+In Astoria, at the mouth of the mighty… Continue reading The 5′ Miniboat Crosses the Pacific Ocean

 Polar Research Schooner Tara Visits Astoria

 It was back in July 2018 in the heart of the summer on the lower Columbia River when I spotted a big schooner-rigged sailing vessel at the East Mooring Basin in Astoria.
-From a distance, I could see it was … Continue reading
+From a distance, I could see it was at least 100 feet long, built of unpainted aluminum, and flying a foreign flag.
+That… Continue reading Polar Research Schooner Tara Visits Astoria

 Harbo & Samuelson “Hitch-Rowed” the Atlantic